anton-k/monads-for-drummers/README.md

 We can see that with Monads the two examples are different!
 That is the magic of sequencing with Monads.
-But you can say oohm my God!
+But you can say ooh my God!
 Do I need to write those simple Python programs with monstrous expressions like this: